VF-15

 Fighter Squadron 15 or VF-15 was an aviation unit of the United States Navy.
 Originally established on 1 September 1943, it was disestablished on 20 October 1945.

 During six months of combat in 1944 the squadron destroyed more enemy planes (312 in the air and 348 on the ground) than any other squadron in the Pacific War.

-Twenty-six of the squadron’s pilots became aces.
+Twenty-six of the squadron's pilots became aces.

 Operational history

 The squadron was commissioned under the command of David McCampbell at the Naval Air Station at Atlantic City on 1 September 1943.

-Campbell had not flown for three years by the time he was given command of VF-15 and had trouble with his shooting skills.
+McCampbell had not flown for three years by the time he was given command of VF-15 and had trouble with his shooting skills.
 Pilots had to qualify in gunnery with a 10 percent score firing at a sleeve between towed behind another aircraft.
 In the best of two attempts, McCampbell had scored only 8 percent.
-Determined that he should remain their commander George Chamberlain Duncan and John Robert Strane, each made sure on the third flight that their bullets were painted the same color as McCampbell’s, which ensured that a score of 15 percent was obtained by their commander.
-It didn’t take McCampbell long to realizing what had happened.
+Determined that he should remain their commander George Chamberlain Duncan and John Robert Strane, each made sure on the third flight that their bullets were painted the same color as McCampbell's, which ensured that a score of 15 percent was obtained by their commander.
+It did not take McCampbell long to realize what had happened.
 He subsequently ordered that every pilot undergo more frequent gunnery training.